juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 # Finding a dataset
 ## Muct database
-We are going to choose an open dataset called MUCT database http://www.milbo.org/muct/, this dataset contains 3755 faces total all unlabeled, all the images were taken on the same studio with same background but with different lighting also the people on the dataset have different expressions so we have some good variety here.
+We are going to choose an open dataset called MUCT database http://www.milbo.org/muct/, this dataset contains 3755 faces total all unlabeled, all the images were taken on the same studio with the same background but with different lighting also the people on the dataset have different expressions so we have some good variety here.

 {: .center}
 ![pic](../images/all-simone-images-lores.jpg)
 *Muct database image variations, source http://www.milbo.org/muct/*

-Because of manual labeling constrains only a subset of this dataset called muct-a-jpg-v1.tar.gz will be used, this file contains 751 faces and although this is a small number for training the machine learning model, it is possible to obtain good results using data augmentation combined with a powerfull convolutional network, the reason of choosing this limited subset of data is because at some point in the process is necessary to do manual labeling of each picture, but it is always encouraged to label more data to obtain better results.
+Because of manual labeling constraints only a subset of this dataset called muct-a-jpg-v1.tar.gz will be used, this file contains 751 faces and although this is a small number for training the machine learning model, it is possible to obtain good results using data augmentation combined with a powerful convolutional network, the reason for choosing this limited subset of data is because at some point in the process is necessary to do manual labeling of each picture, but it is always encouraged to label more data to obtain better results.

 ## LFW database
 To have more variety on the data we are going to use the Labeled Faces in the Wild database too http://vis-www.cs.umass.edu/lfw/, this dataset contains 13.233 images of faces total all unlabeled, this database has a lot more variety because it contains faces of people from the web.
 As same as before we are not going to use the entire dataset but for this case only 1505 faces.